thewoodfish/property-oracle-node/README.md

    ```
    pub fn record_credential(origin: OriginFor<T>, hash: H256, cid: Vec<u8>) -> DispatchResult { ... }
    ```
 This function accepts the `id(hash)` of a property and the `cid` to the `KILT` credential or claim created of a particular property.
-This function records the unverified claim to a peroperty and the user or `address` of the claimer, waiting to be verified or approved.
+This function records the unverified claim to a property and the user or `address` of the claimer, waiting to be verified or approved.
 Once this state change is complete, the `NewPropertyCredentialCreated` event is generated and visible on the blockchains UI explorer.